cannonkeys/ck-docs/docs/bakeneko.md

 ## Building a Bakeneko
 1. Starting Kit:
 ![](images/bakeneko/01-kit.jpeg)
-(Unfortunately, the o-ring and silicone feet did not make it into this photo)
 1. To help protect the painted finish: flip the keyboard over and install the 4 feet into the indents on the bottom of the case.
 ![](images/bakeneko/28-install-feet.jpeg)